 - Less rippling or waviness than saline filled breast implants

-Many of Dr. Beber’s breast augmentation patients prefer silicone implants for the above reasons.
+Many of Dr. Beber’s breast augmentation patients prefer silicone breast implants for the above reasons.

 NEW!
 IDEAL Implant

 New and available to Dr. Beber’s patients are the structured IDEAL Implant.
 This IDEAL implant has recently been made available in Canada to a limited number of Plastic Surgeons.
 It is FDA and Health Canada approved.
 IDEAL implants feels natural and feels similar to a silicone cohesive gel implant.
 It is structured with its inner shell around the inner chamber, which holds saline inside and in the outer shell around the outer chamber, also holds saline.
 Between the shells are baffle shells.
 The structure of the implant with its chambers and baffle shells control the movement of the saline hence giving it a natural feel.